rosajen27/100-days-of-code/log.md

 The apply method does basically the same thing.
 The only difference is that the apply method does not receive a list of arguments.
 Instead, it will take an array of the arguments.

+### Day 26: May 10, 2021

+**Today's Progress**: The Bind Method

+**Thoughts**: Just like the Call Method, bind also allows us to manually set the this keywords for any function call.
+Now, the difference is that bind does not immediately call the function.
+Instead, it returns a new function where the this keyword is bound.
+So it is set to whatever value we pass into bind.

+const eurowings = {
+	name: “Eurowings”,
+	iataCode: “EW”,
+	bookings: [],
+};
+const book = jetblue.book;

+const bookEW = book.bind(eurowings);
+// note: this will NOT call the book function.
+Instead, it will return a new function where the this keyword will always be set to Eurowings.

+bookEW(23, “Steven Williams”);
+→ Steven Williams booked a seat on Eurowings flight EW23
+// note: this now looks like the normal book function call again.
+That is because this function already has the this keyword set in stone basically.
+So we no longer need to specify the this keyword again.
+The bind method is really useful because we could now go ahead and do the same for multiple airlines.
+So creating one booking function for each of the airlines.
+This then makes it easier to book a flight for each of the airlines if we have to do it multiple times.

+const bookEW = book.bind(eurowings);
+const bookJB = book.bind(jetblue);

+// Bind Method with Event Listeners
+In an event listener function, the this keyword always points to the element on which that handler is attached to.
+In this case, jetblue.buyPlane is the handler function and it is attached to the document.querySelector(“.buy”) button element.
+Therefore, inside of the handler function, the this keyword will point to the button element.

+In order for the this keyword to point to the jetblue object instead, we need to manually define the this keyword by passing in a function with the bind method.
+Bind is going to return a new function, so the this keyword should be jetblue so that’s exactly what we define.
+So the end result is that the number of planes should increase each time we press the button.

+jetblue.planes = 300;
+jetblue.buyPlane = function() {
+	console.log(this);
+	this.planes++;
+	console.log(this.planes);
+};

+document
+	.querySelector(“.buy”)
+	.addEventListener(“click”, jetblue.buyPlane.bind(jetblue));

+// Partial Application
+Partial application means that we can preset parameters. const addTax = (rate, value) => value + value * rate;
+console.log(addTax(0.1, 200));
+→ 220

+We can use the bind method to preset the rate to always be 23% for example. const addVAT = addTax.bind(null, 0.23);
+console.log(addVAT(100));
+→ 123